Kirkland Corrections Jobs

 All laterals (in-state and out-of-state), have to complete an abbreviated six-week Corrections Officers Program.
 During the six weeks you will be teamed with different training officers learning the procedures and operations of the department.

 Do laterals have to attend a Police Academy?

 Out-of-state laterals do have to fulfill the requirements for the WACJTC Corrections Officers Equivalency Academy.
 Lateral officers will be placed in a six-week abbreviated Corrections Officer training program for field training.

-The physical fitness test consists of sit-ups, push-ups, and a 1.5 mile run.
+The physical fitness test consists of sit-ups, push-ups, and squat thrusts.
 Find out the complete information on the physical fitness testing.
 For any questions regarding the Physical Ability Test, please follow the link provided.

 What happens if I fail a portion of the testing process?

 An applicant may re-apply with the department after three months from their previous test date if they fail a portion of the testing.
 An applicant receiving a permanent disqualification from the testing process may not re-apply with the department.